jeffersondesouza/hexagonal-architecture-tdd/README.md

 # Hexagonal Architecture and TDD

-- This Repository uses a Credit Card doamin simulation to put in pratice some principles of Hexagonal Architecture implemented using TDD pratices;
+- This Repository uses a Credit Card domain simulation to put into practice some principles of Hexagonal Architecture implemented using TDD practices;

 ## Scope